MaMpf-HD/mampf/TESTING.md

 that can be called by `cy.appScenario("setup")` for example.
 Always try to create as much as you can in the scenario and then test the interaction!

-For more information visit [cypress-documentation](https://docs.cypress.io) and the used gem [cypress-on-rails](https://github.com/shakacode/cypress-on-rails)
+For more information visit [cypress-documentation](https://docs.cypress.io).

 # Testing rspec